jazzmind/platform/website/src/app/teaming/README.md

   - Drag and drop members between teams
 - **CSV Export**: Export team assignments in CSV format for easy distribution

+## New Features (2024)

+- **Ignore Factors**: You can now ignore any factor so it does not affect team formation.
+- **Factor Order**: You can set the order in which factors are considered during team formation.
+- **Unteamed Pool**: If some participants cannot be assigned to a team within ±1 of the ideal size, they will appear in an "Unteamed" pool.
+- **ID Display**: Team lists now show the participant's ID instead of their email.

 ## How to Use

 1. **Prepare Your CSV File**